 A business owner’s policy includes general liability insurance, which is often the first policy that cleaning businesses need.
-General liability coverage provides protection against lawsuits and accidents that might otherwise financially devastate your business.
+General liability coverage provides protection against third-party lawsuits and accidents that might otherwise financially devastate your business.
 It's required for most commercial leases.

 A BOP also includes commercial property insurance, which protects your cleaning equipment and other business property from damage and theft.